Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

     The application is always responsible for checking the content of the `Tizen.Applications.ReceivedAppControl` instance and
     responding appropriately.
 The content of the
-    `Tizen.Applications.ReceivedAppControl` instance can be empty, if
+    `Tizen.Applications.ReceivedAppControl` instance can be empty if
     the application is launched by the user from the launcher.

-    If the application wants to return the result of the application control operation to the application that originally sent the launch request, the result can be sent with the `ReplyToLaunchRequest()` method of the `Tizen.Applications.ReceivedAppControl` class.
+    If the application wants to return the result of the application control operation to the application that originally sent the launch request, the result can be sent with the `ReplyToLaunchRequest()` method of the `Tizen.Applications.ReceivedAppControl` class:

     ```csharp
     protected override void OnAppControlReceived(AppControlReceivedEventArgs e)